stephen-sorley/give-lively-simple/README.md

 1. No third-party web fonts are used by default, and no JS is used for element layout and styling.
 So even if the client-side javascript is loaded from a third-party source, you still won't get any flashes of unstyled content.

-1. Various CSS variables are provided that can be easily overridden to style the widget, including font family, font size, and color (foreground, background, accent, focus ring, error).
+1. CSS variables are provided that can be easily overridden to style the widget, including font family, font size, and color (foreground, background, accent, focus ring, error).
 See top of [`gl-simple.css`](gl-simple.css) for the full list.